Daily conditions and operations info: Snow Report

 Deep Snow & Tree Well Advisory

-• AVOID TREE WELLS and KEEP YOUR PARTNER IN SIGHT
+• KEEP YOUR PARTNER IN SIGHT

 • NEED HELP?
 Contact Mt.
 Baker Ski Patrol